.

 through the same Futures Commission

-Merchant (“FCM”) or broker-dealer.
+Merchant (“FCM”)

-When using a block order, Winton
+a block order, Winton Capital

-Capital Management will allocate
+Management will allocate trades

-trades to accounts using a proprietary
+to accounts using a proprietary

 algorithm.
 The aim of this algorithm